Clemente-H/Niquel/integration-plan.md

 ## Next Steps

-1. **Set up the environment and run the application**:
-   - Configure the necessary environment variables
-   - Set up the database and run the seeder script
-   - Test the basic authentication flow

-2. **Connect UI components to the services**:
+1. **Connect UI components to the services**:
    - Integrate the Dashboard and Project List with the real API
    - Update forms to use the service layer

+2. **Implement real data flows**:
+   - Replace mock data with API calls
+   - Handle loading and error states
+   - Implement proper data caching where appropriate

 ## Setup and Running the Application